 -- Educators for grades 1 - 8 often receive "Reading, Writing and Rings," a literacy program that uses the excitement of studying Saturn to inspire and guide writing exercises.

-Who Can Visit the JPL Educator Resource Center?
+Who Can Utilize the JPL Educator Resource Center?

-All NASA Educator Resource Centers are free and open to the public, however they are intended for educators.
+All NASA Educator Resource Centers are free, however they are intended for educators.
 You will be best served if you fit in one of these groups:

 • Classroom educators teaching pre-kindergarten through 12th grade.